This is also a difficult question to answer because some parameters are quite personal.

 Larger calibers usually require more energy to be more accurate at longer distances, and higher powers usually have a higher Ballistic Coefficient (BC).
 Higher BC retains the energy at longer distances = lower deceleration = less shift from the Point of Impact (POI) in windy conditions.

-To help decide which barrel to choose, you can read the complete Technical Specs made by www.edgunleshiy.shop store.
+To help decide which barrel to choose, you can read the complete Technical Specs made by EDgun Leshiy Store HERE.

-The good news is that no matter which caliber you purchase the Leshiy 2 in, all you need to do to change the caliber, is to buy a new caliber kit which contains barrel, magazines, and suppressor: all the parts necessary to make the transformation.
+The good news is that no matter which caliber you purchase the Leshiy 2 in, all you need to do to change the caliber, is to buy a new caliber kit which contains barrel, magazines, and suppressor.
+Those are all the necessary parts to make the transformation.